18F/18f.gsa.gov/_posts/2016-03-21-we-asked-100-of-our-coworkers-why-did-you-join-18f.md

 <div class="response-block">
 {{ "andre" | team_photo }}

-I joined 18F because while I loved working at a non-profit government watchdog, I wanted the opportunity to switch sides and start working on some of the problems I’d been identifying.” - {{ "andre" | team_link }}</div>
+“I joined 18F because while I loved working at a non-profit government watchdog, I wanted the opportunity to switch sides and start working on some of the problems I’d been identifying.” - {{ "andre" | team_link }}</div>